benmccormick/benmccormick.github.io/pages/posts/building-complex-layouts-with-marionette-js.md

 - For more on nesting Marionette Views, you can check out [this talk][nestingvideo] by Marionette core team member Sam Saccone.
 It's a quick 10 minute video covering much of the same stuff I went through here.
 - I'll talk more about this in a future post, but if you have a Marionette app and want to visualize your View hierarchy, [Marionette Inspector][inspector] is a great new tool for debugging Marionette apps, and it's primary developer, Jason Lastner gave a [great talk][inspectortalk] describing how to use it at BackboneConf this week.

-### Subscribe

-Thanks for taking the time to read this post!
-This is the 3rd post in a series on Marionette, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-If you're interested in Marionette development, you also may be interested in my [last post][jobpost].
-Windsor Circle makes heavy use of Marionette and we're looking to hire Backbone developers.
-If that sounds interesting, consider applying.

 <div class="footnotes">
 <ol>